aspose-words/Aspose.Words-for-.NET/README.md

 ##Aspose.Words for .NET
-[Aspose.Words for .NET](http://www.aspose.com/products/words/net) is a class library that enables your applications to perform a great range of document processing tasks.
-Aspose.Words supports DOC, DOCX, RTF, HTML, OpenDocument, PDF, XPS, EPUB and other formats.
-With Aspose.Words you can generate, modify, convert, render and print documents without utilizing Microsoft Word.
+[Aspose.Words for .NET](http://www.aspose.com/products/words/net) is an advanced Word document processing API that enables you to perform a wide range of document processing tasks directly within your .NET applications.
+Aspose.Words for .NET supports DOC, OOXML, RTF, HTML, OpenDocument, PDF, XPS, EPUB and other formats.
+With Aspose.Words you can view, generate, modify, convert, render and print documents without using Microsoft Word.

 This repository contains [Examples](Examples), [Plugins](Plugins) and [Showcase](Showcases) projects for [Aspose.Words for .NET](http://www.aspose.com/products/words/net) to help you learn and write your own applications.